 Psychology is a crucial discipline for all UX people – whether they started there or discovered it via other routes.
 However, it may come as a surprise, but not everyone spends all day philosophising on how the mind works.
 These ‘non-psychologists’ actually have other things that they think about.
 Who knew?!
 So for all fellow psychologists out there (and everyone else - please apply this to whatever your domain expertise is) if you find yourself starting to boulder on about ‘choice paralysis’ to a room full of furrowed brows and wandering eyes, please read the following advice...

-5 Reasons to use Paper Prototypes in UX Design
+UX Design - 5 Reasons to use Paper Prototypes

 Paper prototypes are an excellent and cheap tool to get feedback on early designs, but they are not as popular as other UX techniques.
 Ana Crespo explores why, how and when to sue them in a project.